Skip to main content

 Organizational/employer policies, and processes exist that:

-i.
-Clarify the accountability and responsibility of the nurse and the non-listed health professional, and
+i. clarify the accountability and responsibility of the nurse and the non-listed health professional, and

-ii.
-Outline the requirements for the non-listed health professional to complete an assessment and to ensure that the ordered activity is in the best interest of the client.
+ii. outline the requirements for the non-listed health professional to complete an assessment and to ensure that the ordered activity is in the best interest of the client.

-Activity BCCNM Limits Conditions for Registered Psychiatric Nurse: Acting with Client-specific Orders
+ActivityBCCNM Limits Conditions for Registered Psychiatric Nurses: Acting under Client-specific Orders

-1. Use of restraint and seclusion
+Use of restraint and seclusion interventions

 a.
 When using restraint or seclusion[4] interventions, registered psychiatric nurses must follow applicable legislation[5] specific to their practice setting.